JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/save-to-layer/index.md

 leadin: |
     **Working in a team or at different places?** 👥 🖥

     Whenever we change settings, we can decide where they should be persisted.
-There are **3 layers by default**: local machine, solution team-shared, and solution personal.
-Settings like code formatting or code inspections are particularly suitable to be saved in the team-shared layer and committed to the repository.
+There are **3 layers by default**: local machine, solution team-shared, and solution personal.<!--more--> Settings like code formatting or code inspections are particularly suitable to be saved in the team-shared layer and committed to the repository.
 Doing so ensures that our code is always consistently structured and allows our CI to use `inspectcode.exe` to create an **insightful report** for existing code smells.

     Let's keep our code base shiny! ☀️🌈